victorleaoo/Object-Oriented-Project/README.md

 # Project for the Object Oriented Programming subject

+The idea was to apply the basics concepts of Object Oriented Programming on a project for a sneakers/shoes store's management.

 The main language of this project is Java.

-The idea was apply the basics concepts of Object Oriented Programming on a project for a sneakers/shoes store.
+It has not only coding, but also UML diagrams.